Nonlinear discrete Schr\"odinger equations with a point defect: Introduction

 The additional contribution of an attractive delta potential in the focusing DNLS prevents the existence of an excitation threshold for ground states.
 In other words, for all $\nu>0$ and all $\sigma >0$ there exist ground state solutions.
 Indeed, in this case the linear and nonlinear localization mechanisms conspire lowering the total energy.

-For focusing nonlinearity $\gamma>0$, repulsive delta potential $V_0<0$, and supercritical value of the degree of nonlinearity, i.e. $\sigma>\min\{1,2/d\}$, the condition $\nu>\nu_{thresh}>0$ is sufficient for the existence of ground states.
+For focusing nonlinearity $\gamma>0$, repulsive delta potential $V_0<0$, and supercritical value of the degree of nonlinearity, i.e. $\sigma>\min\{1,2/d\}$, the condition $\nu>\nu_{exc}>0$ is necessary and sufficient for the existence of ground states, i.e. $\underline{H}_\nu=2\underline{E}_\nu<0$.
 When the degree of the nonlinearity is subcritical, i.e. $\sigma<\min\{1,2/d\}$, ground state solutions are supported for any mass.
-Consequently, ground states of arbitrarily small $l^2-$norm exist.
+Consequently, ground states of arbitrarily small $l^2$ norm exist.
 Note that a repulsive delta potential counteracts the nonlinear localization mechanism.
 Remarkably, there exist localized states with frequencies above respectively below the upper respectively lower edge of absolutely continuous spectrum of $\Delta$.
-Interestingly, these localized states have the form of a staggering defect mode respectively breather simultaneously in the same system.
+Interestingly, as will be further explained at the end of Section \ref{section:threshold} in Remark \ref{remark:simultaneous} these localized states have the form of a staggering defect mode respectively breather simultaneously in the same system.
 This is a repercussion of the spatial discreteness of the system, and therefore not present in the continuum system.

 Conversely, defocusing nonlinearity weakens the localization capability of an attractive delta potential.
-That is, there is an {\it upper} threshold, confining the $l^2$-size of the nonlinear term, up to which the linear bound state persist.
+That is, there is an {\it upper} threshold, confining the $l^2$-size of the nonlinear term, up to which the linear bound state persists.

+We emphasize that our excitation thresholds $\nu_{exc}$ for the formation of breathers differ from those, $\nu_{crit}$, considered in \cite{thresh4},\cite{thresh2},\cite{thresh3}.
+To be precise, explicit lower bounds for the energy (interpreted as the mass, i.e. the $l^2$ norm) of breathers are presented.
+These bounds depend on the dimension, the parameters of the DNLS and the frequency of the breathers.
+Their relevance is that for a set of given parameters of the DNLS and the breather frequency they determine lower bounds on the power below which nontrivial breathers cannot exist.

+Moreover, $\nu_{crit}$ accounts for {\it any} solution $u_{1\le n\le N}(t)=x_{1\le n\le N}\exp(i\omega t)\in l^2(\mathbb{Z}_N)$ of the associated stationary system (e.g. multi-hump states and not necessarily the ground state(s)).
+In comparison, our excitation thresholds $\nu_{exc}$ provide stronger results as they give thresholds for the existence of {\it ground states}.
+In fact, the thresholds $\nu_{crit}$ \cite{thresh4},\cite{thresh2},\cite{thresh3} are not sharp in the sense of a threshold value for the existence--nonexistence of breathers as $\nu_{exc}>\nu_{crit}$ \cite{thresh4},\cite{thresh2}.
+Notice that, while the excitation threshold $\nu_{crit}$ in \cite{thresh4} determines for {\it any} dimension the smallest value of the power breathers can have, the excitation thresholds dealt with in \cite{Weinstein} as well as in the current paper occur only for overcritical dimensions $d\ge d_{crit}$ as stated in Theorem \ref{theorem:threshold}.

 Our third main result contained in Section \ref{section:scattering} concerns the asymptotic properties of the solutions to system (\ref{eq:system1}).